Nkathaglow/phase-3-sinatra-react-project/README.md

 2. Open your web browser and visit: `http://localhost:3000`

 ## Live Link
-Or you can access the web application directly via this [LINK.](link.com/)
+Or you can access the web application directly via this [LINK.]
+You can access the front-end directly via[https://sin-front2-git-main-nkathaglow.vercel.app/]
 *****
 ## Dependencies
 - Google